lowsky/deck-testing-in-js-world/slides.md

 ### Learnings:

     + easy to start quickly
-    + for simple web site sufficient
     + slow-motion mode helps to analyse
     - hard to maintain, because of "cryptic"_ selectors
     - one long test plan hard to debug
-    - must run no-headless to see progress

 ---
 class: inverse